bolei-zhang/bolei-zhang.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor of School of Computer at Nanjing University of Posts and Telecommunications.
+I work in IoT, data mining and reinforcement learning.
+More information can be found at [Research](https://bolei-zhang.github.io/research/).

-I got my PhD degree from Nanjing University in 2016.
-After that, I joined IBM Research as a research scientist.
+I received a PhD in Department of Computer Science from Nanjing University in 2016, and a BA in Computer Science from Nanjing University in 2010.
+I joined IBM Research as a research scientist.
 Then I worked as a senior algorithmic engineer in JD AI lab from 2018 to 2020.
-In June.
-2020, I joined school of computer, NJUPT.
-My research work mainly focuses on mobile sensing, data mining and reinforcement learning.

-I am looking for well motivated students.
-Please contact me by email.
+You can reach me via email: bolei.zhang [at] njupt.edu.cn.

 Publications
 =======